Eating in Egypt

 Although Egypt’s larger cities (Cairo, Alexandria, Aswan, Luxor…) are thoroughly modern, there are still many of the old customs in Egypt — indeed, in many Muslim countries.
 Men and women are more comfortable in gender-segregated groups.
 In practice, this means that men tend to socialize mainly with other men and women tend to remain in the home.
 Younger Egyptians mix socially, but older, more traditional Egyptians tend to naturally segregate themselves.

-Tourists, of course, are not part of this rule, but it is most comfortable for female tourists in Egypt to have a male escort (a tour guide, a male tourist, a male relative) simply to act as a chaperone.
+Tourists, of course, are not part of this rule, and it is most comfortable for female tourists in Egypt to have a male escort (a tour guide, a male tourist, a male relative) simply to act as a chaperone.
 Women are highly respected in Egypt, but female tourists might feel uncomfortable with the male attention given to non-Arab women.
 Simply having a man in the group will head off any unwanted attention.